 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I thank the member for asking this very important question and I am pleased and I am hoping that through this House we will finally be able to award the contracts.
+I thank the member for asking this very important question and I am pleased and I am hoping that through this House, we will finally be able to award the contracts.
 As the tenders for the five airport terminals have closed, we have made the determination to exercise our 60-day notice to allow for us to determine what is going to take place.

-Bill 17 is a very important bill for us that needs to be passed here.
+Bill 17 is a very important bill for us which needs to be passed here.
 Once that bill is passed, then we will be able to make a final decision on these, and I seek each member's support on this very important bill.
 Thank you, Mr. Speaker

-Speaker: You first supplementary, Mr. Malliki.
+Speaker: Your first supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-To the response of the minister that we pass Bill 17; I do support that.
-If that is passed, will the minister confirm the project?
+To the response of the minister, I do support the passage of Bill 17.
+If the bill is passed, I would like the minister to confirm the project.

-(interpretation ends) Federal funding for the Naujaat airport terminal building project is being particularly provided through the National Trade Corridors Fund.
-During the Senate of Canada's sitting of October 27, 2022, the federal Minister of Transport publicly stated that his department has invited proponents to provide supplementary submissions to cover cost increases due to inflation and other factors.
+(interpretation ends) Federal funding for the Naujaat Airport Terminal Building project is being partially provided through the National Trade Corridors Fund.

+During the Senate of Canada's sitting of October 27, 2022, the federal Minister of

+Transport publicly stated that his department has invited proponents to provide supplementary submissions to cover cost increases due to inflation and other factors.

-Can the minister confirm that his department made a supplementary submission to the federal Department of Transport.
-Can he indicate what response he received? (interpretation): Thank you, Mr. Speaker.
+Can the minister confirm that his department made a supplementary submission to the federal Department of Transport and can he indicate what response he received? (interpretation) Thank you, Mr. Speaker.

-Speaker: Hon.
-Minister of Economic Development and Transportation, Mr. David Akeeagok.
+Speaker: Minister of Economic Development and Transportation, Mr. David Akeeagok.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-It is no secret because of the route that we have to take of going to seek additional funds through Bill 17, we've looked at the tenders and determined that we will need additional funds.
-As part of that, as part of this whole process, and this is ongoing process is that we will be going to Transport Canada and seeking their 75 percent.
-We were given the instructions on how to do it with the Minister of Transport Canada and we will be pursuing that for these five ATBs and other National Trades Corridors Fund that have not reached the 75/25.
+It is no secret that, because of the route that we have to take of going to seek additional funds through Bill 17, we have looked at the tenders and determined that we will need additional funds.

+As part of that, as part of this whole process, and this is an ongoing process, we will be going to Transport Canada and seeking their 75 percent.
+We were given the instructions on how to do it with the Minister of Transport Canada and we will be pursuing that for these five ATBs and other National Trade Corridors funds that have not reached the 75-25.
 We intend to do that and we are working on that specifically for the five air terminals that are as a part of this one project that we have.

-I want to assure the members that we are working diligently to try and ensure that Canada covers their 75 percent for these projects.
+I want to assure the members that we are working diligently to try to ensure that Canada covers their 75 percent for these projects.
 Thank you, Mr. Speaker.